Certified Food Manager Card

 required after the card has expired.
 When the test is passed, the fee for the card is $5.00.
 An original of the card must be kept at the

 workplace.
 Those who plan to work at multiple job locations or wish to retain a copy for their own records can request a duplicate of

 their card for $3.00.
-If you have misplaced, lost your card or need a replacement card at any time during the 3 year expiration period,
+If you have misplaced, lost or need a replacement card during the 5 year valid card period,

-please visit one of our regional office IN PERSON with your Valid ID.
+please visit one of our regional offices IN PERSON with your Valid ID.
 We

-can only issue cards in person and to the person the card is issued to.
+can only issue cards in person and to the person the card is issued.
 We accept cash and credit cards at our five locations.

 If you have any further question please contact the Business Office at (602) 506-6824.